-NYU Langone has received the Silver Award in the Path to Excellence in Life Support from the Extracorporeal Life Support Organization.
+NYU Langone has received the Gold Level Center of Excellence Award from the Extracorporeal Life Support Organization (ELSO).

-These devices can be used to treat heart failure, heart attack, or acute respiratory failure, often as a temporary therapy before long-term treatment such as a ventricular assist device, heart transplant, or lung transplant.
-At NYU Langone, our group of doctors, surgeons, nurses, and perfusionists provides specialized care at Tisch Hospital and Kimmel Pavilion.
+Specialized care is provided at Tisch Hospital and Kimmel Pavilion by our team of doctors, surgeons, nurses, and perfusionists, the specialists who operate the ECMO machines.
 Treatment includes surgery to connect mechanical circulatory support devices to blood vessels, as well as ongoing monitoring and care.
 ECMO care for children is provided through the Pediatric ECMO Program at Hassenfeld Children’s Hospital at NYU Langone.

-We provide resources to help you and your loved one during this time, including integrative health programs that promote stress relief, emotional support from our spiritual care team, and palliative and supportive care to ease the side effects of mechanical circulatory support and ECMO care.
+We provide resources to support you and your loved one undergoing treatment, including integrative health programs that promote stress relief, emotional support from our spiritual care team, and palliative and supportive care to ease the side effects of mechanical circulatory support and ECMO care.

 Our patients spend less time on the heart transplant waitlist than at any other hospital in New York state.